pilgrimtabby/orwell/README.md

 Use flag `-a` to add URL(s) to the toggleable blacklist (use `-t` to enable/disable).

-- Usage: `orwell -a <URL> <URL>` ...
+- Usage: `orwell.sh -a <URL> <URL>` ...
-- Example: `orwell -a www.google.com` adds google.com to the blacklist.
+- Example: `orwell.sh -a www.google.com` adds google.com to the blacklist.

 Use flag `-x` to add URL(s) to the permanent blacklist.

-- Usage: `orwell -x <URL> <URL>` ...
+- Usage: `orwell.sh -x <URL> <URL>` ...
-- Example: `orwell -x www.google.com` adds google.com to the permanent blacklist.
+- Example: `orwell.sh -x www.google.com` adds google.com to the permanent blacklist.

 Use flag `-d` to delete URL(s) from both blacklists.

-- Usage: `orwell -d <URL> <URL>` ...
+- Usage: `orwell.sh -d <URL> <URL>` ...
-- Example: `orwell -d www.google.com` deletes google.com from any blacklist where it is present.
+- Example: `orwell.sh -d www.google.com` deletes google.com from any blacklist where it is present.

 Use flag `-e` to empty either or both blacklists.

-- Usage: `orwell -e blacklist` to empty the toggleable blacklist
+- Usage: `orwell.sh -e blacklist` to empty the toggleable blacklist
-- `orwell -e p-blacklist` to empty the permanent blacklist
+- `orwell.sh -e p-blacklist` to empty the permanent blacklist
-- `orwell -e all` to empty both blacklists
+- `orwell.sh -e all` to empty both blacklists

 Use flag `-l` to output the contents of either or both blacklists.

-- Usage: `orwell -l` or `orwell -l all` to output both blacklists' contents
+- Usage: `orwell.sh -l` or `orwell.sh -l all` to output both blacklists' contents
-- `orwell -l blacklist` to output the contents of the toggleable blacklist
+- `orwell.sh -l blacklist` to output the contents of the toggleable blacklist
-- `orwell -l p-blacklist` to output the contents of the permanent blacklist
+- `orwell.sh -l p-blacklist` to output the contents of the permanent blacklist

 Use flag `-t` to toggle toggleable blacklist status (enforced or not enforced).